 Synonym: Entomophthora coronata

 The species of the genus Conidiobolus produce characteristic multinucleate primary and secondary (replicative) conidia on top of unbranched conidiophores.
 Each subspherical conidium is discharged as a result of the pressure developed within the conidium, and each bears a more or less prominent papilla after discharge (King 1983).
-The genus contains 27 species, however C. coronatus and C. incongruus are the only species that are known to cause human disease, although C. lamprauges has also been reported once from a horse (Humber, Brown and Kornegay, 1989).
+The genus contains 27 species, however only Conidiobolus coronatus, C. incongruus and C. lamprauges have been reported as causative agents of human and animal infection.
+A morphological identification key for clinical isolates was given by Vilela et al. (2010).

-Colonies of C. coronatus grow rapidly and are flat, cream-coloured, glabrous becoming radially folded and covered by a fine, powdery, white surface mycelium and conidiophores.
+Morphological Description: Colonies of C. coronatus grow rapidly and are flat, cream-coloured, glabrous becoming radially folded and covered by a fine, powdery, white surface mycelium and conidiophores.
 The lid of the petri dish soon becomes covered with conidia, which are forcibly discharged by the conidiophores.
 The colour of the colony may become tan to brown with age.
 Conidiophores are simple forming solitary, terminal conidia which are spherical, 10 to 25 µm in diameter, single-celled and have a prominent papilla.
 Conidia may also produce hair-like appendages, called villae.
-Conidia germinate to produce either, (1) single or multiple hyphal tubes that may also become conidiophores which bear secondary conidia, or (2) replicate by producing multiple short conidiophores, each bearing a small secondary conidium.
-RG-2 organism.
+Conidia germinate to produce either: (1) single or multiple hyphal tubes that may also become conidiophores which bear secondary conidia; or (2) replicate by producing multiple short conidiophores, each bearing a small secondary conidium.

 Culture of Conidiobolus coronatus.